 The statement read, ‘These women reported similar facts associated with highly unusual spiritual or mystical explanations used to justify these behaviours ...
 The relationships ... had a significant negative impact on their personal lives and subsequent relationships.
 These actions are indicative of a deep psychological and spiritual hold Jean Vanier had on these women.’
 It also said that Vanier asked the women to keep their encounters secret.

-The report said:
+The report included:

 The inquiry team investigated a number of allegations of sexual assault all from women who were adults and not people with disabilities.
 The relationships involved various kinds of sexual behaviour often combined with so called ‘mystical and spiritual’ justifications for this conduct.
 The relationships were alleged to have taken place under conditions the inquiry team label as ‘psychological hold’ and are described as emotionally abusive and characterised by significant imbalances of power, whereby the alleged victims felt deprived of their free will and so the sexual activity was coerced or took place under coercive conditions.
 This includes allegations that some of the sexual activity took place within the context of spiritual accompaniment whereby Jean Vanier as a person of significant power and authority would offer guidance to certain assistants he chose to accompany.
 Several of the women stated that they were vulnerable at the time and Jean Vanier was aware of this.